holochain/holochain/docs/specs/src/hwp_1_intro.md

 aligned.

 [^antifragile]: Antifragile: Things that Gain from Disorder.
 Nassim Nicholas Taleb
-[^embodiment]: Insofar as our compute powered platforms are meant to solve problems in particular domains, we take it as critical that how those problems show up in the platform, actually meets the dimensionality of the problem space.
-By this we mean that the independent variables, or ontological entities that are part of the problem space are reflected in the compute system.
+[^embodiment]: Insofar as our compute-powered platforms are meant to solve problems in particular domains, we take it as critical that the ways those problems show up in the platform actually meet the dimensionality of the problem space.
+By this we mean that the independent variables or ontological entities that are part of the problem space are reflected in the compute system.
 That reflection we call embodiment in the system.
-A generalized platform for creating applications that solve problems, must therefore embody this higher level dimensionality of the problem space of "generalized application creation" itself, and in our case, it must do so in an evolvable manner.
-Our use of the term geometry here is similarly intended to help elucidate the notion of dimensionality, in that geometries distiguish independent directions of motion and the relations between them.
+A generalized platform for creating applications that solve problems must therefore embody this higher-level dimensionality of the problem space of "generalized application creation" itself, and in our case, it must do so in an evolvable manner.
+Our use of the term "geometry" here is similarly intended to help elucidate the notion of dimensionality, in that geometries distiguish independent directions of motion and the relations between them.

-The core axiom (though not explicitly stated as such) of the Byzantine Generals Problem is that coordination starts AFTER "consensus on state", i.e. that the Lieutenants can't execute their plan until they have followed the consensus algorithm and arrived at single data reality[^faults].
+The core axiom (though not explicitly stated as such) of the Byzantine Generals' Problem is that coordination starts *after* "consensus on state", i.e., that the Lieutenants can't execute their plan until they have followed the consensus algorithm and arrived at a single data reality[^faults].
 This axiom leads system designers to figure out how to implement machinery for **Global Consensus**.
-Our axioms lead us, instead, to implement tooling for **Scaling Consent** as an alternate solution to the Byzantine Generals Problem.
+Our axioms lead us, instead, to implement tooling for **Scaling Consent** as an alternate solution to the Byzantine Generals' Problem.

 [^faults]: In Reaching Agreement in the Presence of Faults:
     [[https://dl.acm.org/doi/pdf/10.1145/322186.322188]{.underline}](https://dl.acm.org/doi/pdf/10.1145/322186.322188)